sadmoonphoenix/RhythmHeavenAdvance/README.md

 * Linux-only requirements: Coreutils or Busybox

-On Linux systems, it's recommended to install Perl and Mono from your native package manager
+On Linux systems, you need to install Perl and Mono from your native package manager if you haven't already

 * Debian: ``` apt install perl mono-runtime ```
 * Fedora: ``` dnf install perl mono-core ```